sunnyk56/market/deploy/redhat-testchain-deployment/Documents/start-gravity-testchain.md

         -  Run this command `geth --rinkeby --syncmode "light"  --rpc --rpcport "8545"`
         -  wait 2-4 min it will syncing of block
     - Launch your own etherum network, to do this follow these steps
         - Now we will start a Ethereum testchain with our validator's Ethereum private-key.
-To start the Ethereum testchain follow this [link]          (https://github.com/sunnyk56/market/blob/ONET-65/deploy/redhat-testchain-deployment/start-ethereum-testchain.md), copy the ```ETHGensis``` file present in ```~/market/deploy/redhat-testchain-deployment/assests``` in your machine to machine in which you want to start Ethereum testchain.
+To start the Ethereum testchain follow this [link](https://github.com/sunnyk56/market/blob/ONET-65/deploy/redhat-testchain-deployment/start-ethereum-testchain.md), copy the ```ETHGensis``` file present in ```$HOME/market/deploy/redhat-testchain-deployment/assests``` in your machine to machine in which you want to start Ethereum testchain.
-- once our Ethereum testchain started we'll deploy the smart contract.
+- Next step is deploy the smart contract.
 - first we'll open the folder where contracts are placed.
 ```bash
 cd /go/src/onomyprotocol/gravity-bridge/solidity
 ```
-- Now we'll deploy contract and save it in contract file in our root folder.
+- Now we'll deploy contract and save it in contract file in our home directory.
 - You have to change ```COSMOS-RPC``` ```ex: http://localhost:26657``` , ```ETH-RPC``` ```ex: http://"Your-eth-testchain-IP":8545``` endpoints and your ```ETH_PRIVATE_KEY``` accordingly.
 ```bash
 npx ts-node \